aminobelyamani/covid-19-world-map/README.md

 ## Data
 All the data can be found in the [/data](https://github.com/aminobelyamani/covid-19-world-map/tree/master/data) folder in the root directory.
 #### Sources
-* **Worldometers:** Most of the data scraping is from [here](https://www.worldometers.info/coronavirus/).
+* **Worldometer:** Most of the data scraping is from [here](https://www.worldometers.info/coronavirus/).
 The compiled world data is made available in this file [/data/scrape/LATEST.json](https://github.com/aminobelyamani/covid-19-world-map/tree/master/data/scrape/LATEST.json).
 * **OWID(*Our World In Data*):** All chart data for countries and vaccine data for both World and USA is fetched [here](https://github.com/owid/covid-19-data/tree/master/public/data).
 The main data files used can be found in this folder [/data/owid](https://github.com/aminobelyamani/covid-19-world-map/tree/master/data/owid). *OWID* data by Cameron Appel, Diana Beltekian, Daniel Gavrilov, Charlie Giattino, Joe Hasell, Bobbie Macdonald, Edouard Mathieu, Esteban Ortiz-Ospina, Hannah Ritchie, Max Roser.

 #### USA 50 States - Chart Data
-Scraping from Worldometers is compiled daily, then a 7-day rolling average is calculated for daily cases, deaths, and vaccinations.
-All of that daily processed data is then compiled and added to this file (*us-data-hist.json*), which you can find in this folder [/data/us-data](https://github.com/aminobelyamani/covid-19-world-map/tree/master/data/us-data).
+Scraping from Worldometer is compiled daily and added to this file (*us-data-hist-raw.json*).
+A 7-day rolling average is then calculated for daily cases, deaths, and vaccinations.
+All of that daily processed data is then compiled and added to this file (*us-data-hist.json*).
+Both json files can be found in this folder [/data/us-data](https://github.com/aminobelyamani/covid-19-world-map/tree/master/data/us-data).
+##### *us-data-hist-raw.json* structure:
+* `country`: US state
+* `data`: array of daily cases, deaths, and vaccinations for each date of recorded data
+    * `date`: date in the format yyyy-mm-dd
+    * `new_cases`: new daily confirmed cases
+    * `new_deaths`: new daily confirmed deaths

 ##### *us-data-hist.json* structure:
 * `country`: US state
-* `data`: array of daily cases, deaths, and vaccinations for each date of recorded data
+* `data`: array of smoothed out daily cases, deaths, and vaccinations for each date of recorded data
     * `date`: date in the format yyyy-mm-dd
     * `new_cases_smoothed`: new daily confirmed cases (7-day rolling average)
     * `new_deaths_smoothed`: new daily confirmed deaths (7-day rolling average)